sakuli/Docs/content/enterprise_features/sakuli-dashboard-configuration.md

 {{</highlight>}}

 1. Action identifier that is referenced inside `DASHBOARD_CONFIG`.
-2. Kubernetes-template for setting up a pod that performs the action.
+2. Applies the Kubernetes/Openshift template on the cluster.
+In this case, the action represents a Kubernetes pod template to start a Sakuli check.

 ### CLUSTER_CONFIG {#cluster_config}